Domiii/dbux/README.md

 # Introduction

-Dbux aims at visualizing the JS runtime and making it interactive, hopefully helping developers improve (i) program comprehension and (ii) debugging.

 Here is a (very very early, read: crude) 1min demo video of just a small subset of the features:

 <a href="https://www.youtube.com/watch?v=VAFcj75-vSs" target="_blank" alt="video">